carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

 Finally, the **Game type** (_3_) select box will set a bunch of project settings that are better kept coherent, from sprite importing, to scaling algorithms, etc. The options are:

-* **Custom**: TBD
+* **Custom**: This does nothing, leaving all the settings to the developer.
 * **2D**: Chose this for high-res games, that may benefit from anti-aliasing when scaled up or down.
 * **Pixel**: Chose this for low-res and pixel-art games, so that you graphics remain crisp when scaled up or down.

+!!! info "Under the hood"
+    For the more technical readers, what the **Game type** options do is pre-configuring **Stretch mode** to `canvas_item` and **Stretch aspect** to `keep` for you.
+The `Pixel` mode also sets textures use the `Nearest` filter, so that no anti-alias or blurring happens when the game is scaled.

 !!! note
     Nowadays there are so many different display aspect ratios, that doing assumptions on how your game will be played is futile.
 Nonetheless, the vast majority of devices out there (mobile or PCs) have displays close enough to `16:9` that you will probably end up keeping this ratio into consideration.
-That's the reason why Popochiu default values are set to `320x180`: it has the same ratio of a widescreen display.
+That's the reason why Popochiu default values are set to `320x180`: it is an old-style resolution, with the aspect ratio of a modern display.

 ### Select game GUI